“God does not change the winds.”

 That is what his brother had said.

-The darkness engulfed Cassiel as he plunged through space, hurtling towards the little planet where God had made man in His image.
+Darkness engulfed Cassiel as he now plunged through space, hurtling towards the little planet where God had made man in His image.

 He braced his wings and fastened the grip on his sword.
 Trying to find comfort in the last words of his dear brother Athaniel: